Lawsuit Seeks Better Tracking of Native American Kids in Foster Care

 In 1978 Congress passed the Indian Child Welfare Act, or ICWA.
 It requires, in part, that states first identify family or tribal members who can take a child before placing them in a home outside of the tribal community.
 And they had to continue to keep track of Native children in their systems.
 However, that hasn't always happened.

-"There has never been data, federally mandated data collected on all elements of the Indian Child Welfare Act," said Professor Kate Fort of the University of Michigan Law School.
+"There has never been data, federally mandated data collected on all elements of the Indian Child Welfare Act," said Professor Kate Fort of Michigan State University College of Law.
 "So we actually don't have nationwide data at all on ICWA."

 So, in 2016, the Obama administration worked to change that.
 It required states to use the federal, Adoption and Foster Care Analysis Reporting System, or AFCARS, to expand the amount of information states gather about American Indian and Alaska Native children.